WVLT-TV: The battle for channel 8

 In September 1980, the FCC opened the door again to giving Knoxville a third VHF television service when it approved four drop-ins–for Knoxville (channel 8); Salt Lake City (channel 13); Charleston, West Virginia (channel 11); and Johnstown, Pennsylvania (channel 8).
 A group known as the "Organizing Committee", led by James R. Martin, was one of the most active suitors early on; WTVK, at that time in the middle of its increase to 5,000,000 watts, initially stayed out of the fray.
 Others, though, readied applications.
 By June 1981, there were 13 different applications on file for channel 8.
 One proposed a Christian station; another suggested a partial simulcast of Atlanta's WTBS with some local content; and others proposed a commercial independent station.
 One, however, was South Central Broadcasting itself.
 All 13 of these applications were designated for hearing in July 1982.

 After more than three years, an FCC administrative law judge gave the initial nod to Tennessee Telecorp, Inc., owned by two employees of the Tennessee Valley Authority (with Olympic athlete Ralph Boston as a minority stockholder), in September 1985; the Telecorp application was selected based on media diversity and integration of staff and management.
 Four of the losing parties, including South Central, appealed the decision.
 The commission's review board overturned the administrative law judge's decision, in a shock to Tennessee Telecorp, and declared South Central the winner, with president John David Engelbrecht declaring it "the first good break we've got" in many years of fighting for a VHF assignment.
 One review board member wrote of WTVK's more than 30 years of good service to the community and noted that "the licensee of WTVK has acquired its surpassing entitlement to the new Knoxville VHF frequency the hard way: it earned it"; the opinion found that not awarding South Central the channel would have a "devastating impact" on its business.

 Tennessee Telecorp appealed this finding to the full FCC.
-However, in August 1988, while the appellate process was still underway, Tennessee Telecorp and South Central were reported to have agreed to combine their bids and jointly own channel 8, forming Knoxville Channel 8 Limited Partnership as the licensee.
+However, in August 1988, while the appellate process was still underway, Tennessee Telecorp and South Central were reported to have agreed to combine their bids, forming Knoxville Channel 8 Limited Partnership as the licensee for channel 8.
 The arrangement was finalized and announced on September 12, 1988, ending an eight-year contest for channel 8 and 33 years after the idea of moving WTVK to VHF was first floated.
 The new channel 8 would retain most of WTVK's employees, though Telecorp would mostly take over operations; its management team included three former officials at stations in the neighboring Tri-Cities market.
-Later, Tennessee Telecorp president Donald Bagwell claimed that the station would have been able to move to the VHF band had the FCC weeded out non-serious applications, criticizing the FCC for allowing such bidders to be able to gain financial settlements in exchange for dismissing their filings.
+Later, Tennessee Telecorp president Donald Bagwell claimed that the station would have been able to move to the VHF band four years sooner had the FCC weeded out non-serious applications, criticizing the FCC for allowing such bidders to be able to gain financial settlements in exchange for dismissing their filings.